 Others, like the Byzantine Baths, are found in hidden corners of residential districts.
 The baths were built around 1300 and, remarkably, were fully functional for almost seven centuries—until 1940.

-The whole of Thessaloniki is UNESCO listed as an Open Museum of Early Christian and Byzantine Art.
-There are 15 different buildings, sites and monuments in the listing that covers the transition from Roman through early Christian times to the Ottoman occupation.
+Thessaloniki is listed with UNESCO as an Open Museum of Early Christian and Byzantine Art.
+There are 15 different sites in the listing that covers the transition from Roman through early Christian times to the Ottoman occupation.

 You can follow the trail of the Paleochristian and Byzantine Monuments of Thessaloniki around the city, or at least visit the Rotunda, one of the city's oldest and most remarkable buildings that has survived earthquakes and empires and has fragmentary remains of beautiful early mosaics.
 It is known as the Church of Agios Georgios but most people refer to it simply as the Rotunda.
 A huge and impressive example of late Roman architecture, it is a must-visit site.

 If the whole family wants to learn about the region's eats from expert insiders, go on a fun 2.5-hour “Thessaloniki tasty exploration” walking tour.
 Your guide will not only provide you with local brunch pastries, snacks, and coffees, but will teach you about Greek cuisine and traditions through interesting storytelling.
 The journey will include a visit to the colorful open market (Monday to Saturday); you just might feel like a local.